 6. Set aside some space for community involvement and volunteer work.

 Being an administrator means playing an active role in the local community.
-If you are applying for a position as an academic leader, make sure you highlight volunteer experience, including the position held, the organization where you volunteered, and the length of time you served.
+If you are applying for a position as an academic leader, highlight volunteer experience, including the position held, the organization where you volunteered, and the length of time you served.
 If you are short on community involvement, do your best to find an organization to become involved in – not just for the sake of your resume but for contributing to the local community as well!

 Sample Educational Leadership Resume Accomplishments